28 August 2023

 Where is our numerous, often rambunctious, sometimes dysfunctional family during the most important transitions of our lives—birth, marriage, death?

 As a student of culture, I have often heard—and agreed—that our family ties are too much of a good thing.
 Like milk and honey, family is supposed to be good for us.
 Our ties protect us from the loneliness and mental illnesses that now engulf the more individualistic West.
-They help relieve us from material wants that cannot be satisfied by our government’s services.
+They help relieve us from material wants that cannot be satisfied by our inadequate government services.
 They comfort us in our moments of grief, and share with us our moments of joy!
 Yes, at the end of each day, there is our family!

 Yet, many of us continue to gripe about our country.
-Granted that there are a number of seemingly intractable problems, such as a misguided and very poorly run educational system, and a highly skewed income distribution.
-But we should bear in mind that other nations have their own intractable problems as well, among them is the disintegration of family life.
+Granted that there are a number of seemingly intractable problems, such as a misguided and very poorly run educational system.
+But we should bear in mind that other nations have their own problems as well, amongst them is the disintegration of family life.